- Cheltenham Festival Day 1

 Supreme Novices' Hurdle Tips & Odds

-The Supreme Novices' Hurdle is the first race on day one of the Cheltenham Festival.
 The race in 2025 was renamed in honour of Michael O'Sullivan, who won the race aboard Marine Nationale in 2023 and sadly passed away recently following a fall at the age of just 24.
-Read More

 Here you can compare the latest Supreme Novices' Hurdle odds, view the possible runners and get our help and guidance on the best ways to bet.